 Day 2: Auckland (1B)

-Catch a ferry to Waiheke Island and visit two local wineries to learn more about New Zealand’s burgeoning wine industry and the history of wine production in the country – while sampling some of the local blends, of course!
-Later, enjoy a short orientation walk and some free time to explore the city.
+Enjoy a morning orientation walk before catching a ferry to Waiheke Island.
+Visit two local wineries to learn more about New Zealand’s burgeoning wine industry and the history of wine production in the country while sampling some of the local blends, of course.

 Waiheke Island Wineries

 Drive a scenic route, visiting an eel farm which focuses on developing sustainable aquaculture.
 Enjoy lunch, featuring food which has been sustainably produced on the farm.
 Continue to the artsy town of Raglan, stopping at Bridal Veil Falls en route, and enjoy a cruise on the stunning harbour.